stlab/libraries/docs/legacy/layout-terminology.md

 ### Links vs. Buttons

 [1/13/09 - sparent \<at\> adobe \<dot\> com]
 The current description of a <code>link</code> in this document refers to the "chain link" indicator in the Ps Image Size dialog.
-The term <code>link</code> however has come to be used more commonly to refer to a hyper text link.
-I propose we change that name and add a hyper text link widget.
+The term <code>link</code>, however, has come to be used more commonly to refer to a hypertext link.
+I propose we change that name and add a hypertext link widget.
 From here forward in the discussion when I refer to a <code>link</code> I mean a hyper text link.

-A <code>link</code> widget is similar in nature to a button except the semantics of the action are constrained to "go to location" where a location could be a dialog, sheet, document page, panel, anchor within a document page, or other 'visual' location.
+A <code>link</code> widget is similar to a button, except the semantics of the action are constrained to "go to a location," where a location could be a dialog, sheet, document page, panel, anchor within a document page, or other 'visual' location.
 Traditionally in dialogs a button with an ellipses, i.e. (Auto...), implied a link to a dialog (later extended to a sheet).
-The ellipses also implied "more information needed" - however that distinction is not being consistently applied.
-The ellipses is also used in menu items with the same implication.
-A link widget should take a URI as an argument and we should settle on a standard URI format to link to application UI constructs (mostly dialogs).
+The ellipses also implied "more information needed" - however, that distinction is not consistently applied.
+The ellipses are also used in menu items with the same implication.
+A link widget should take a URI as an argument, and we should settle on a standard URI format to link to application UI constructs (mostly dialogs).

 I would like to see our UI designers weigh in with a rule set for when to use a <code>link</code> vs. a button with an ellipsis so we can gain some consistency (perhaps we could simply drop this use case for buttons).
-If the distinction cannot be made programmatically, then I propose we have an attribute on the <code>link</code> widget gives the button/ellipse appearance without the need to embed the ellipse in the string (giving greater flexibility to the UI designers in the future).
+If the distinction cannot be made programmatically, then I propose we have an attribute on the <code>link</code> widget that gives the button/ellipse appearance without the need to embed the ellipse in the string (giving greater flexibility to the UI designers in the future).

-As we are building more of our own UI, some thought might be given to using a link representation in menus as well.
+As we build more of our UI, we might consider using a link representation in menus as well.

-A good <code>display_text</code> widget would allow for embedded links (possibly using an xhtml representation for the display text).
+A good <code>display_text</code> widget would allow for embedded links (possibly using an XHTML representation for the display text).

 ### Subordinate Groups

 [1/13/09 - sparent \<at\> adobe \<dot\> com]
 A recent question arose regarding adding the ability to add <em>any</em> widget into the header of a <code>group</code> widget.
-There are cases within our UI where we have a checkbox and a popup and the idea was to generalize this to any widget.
-However, upon reflection the implied semantics of a widget in the header of a group are that the items within the group are subordinates to the item in the header.
-The only widgets for which I can envision such a subordinate relationship are those that select from a fixed set of values, specifically, checkbox, radio_button, and popup.
+There are cases within our UI where we have a checkbox and a popup, and the idea was to generalize this to any widget.
+However, upon reflection, the implied semantics of a widget in the header of a group are that the items within the group are subordinates to the item in the header.
+The only widgets I can envision such a subordinate relationship are those that select from a fixed set of values, specifically, checkbox, radio_button, and popup.

 For a checkbox, the implication is that the subordinate items only apply when the checkbox is in it's positive state (and would be disabled otherwise).
 For a radio_button, the implication is that the subordinate items only apply when the state associated with the radio button is selected.
-For a popup, the implication is that there are multiple panels of subordinate  items and the items on non-visible panels will be disabled (with the items on the current panel being enabled for the current popup selection).
-This distinguishes the popup group case from the tab panel case where there is no implication that the tabs are making any "choice" other than selecting which view to display.
+For a popup, the implication is that there are multiple panels of subordinate  items, and the items on non-visible panels will be disabled (with the items on the current panel being enabled for the current popup selection).
+This distinguishes the popup group case from the tab panel case, where there is no implication that the tabs are making any "choice" other than selecting which view to display.

-My proposed solution is that we allow checkbox, radio_button and popup to be used as containers:
+My proposed solution is that we allow checkbox, radio_button, and popup to be used as containers:

 <pre>
 checkbox(name: "Use File Size:") {